erietz/vim-terminator/README.md

 `let g:terminator_clear_default_mappings = "anything text here"` to `init.vim`
   - If this route is taken, check the file `plugin/terminator.vim` for internal functions and commands.

+## A note about REPL delimiters

+- This plugin automatically detects the comment style based on file type.
+- By default the delimiters used of the form `In\[.*\]:`
+- The delimiters can be modified using the variable `g:terminator_repl_delimiter_regex`
+  - For example: you could use `let g:terminator_repl_delimiter_regex = '--'`
+  to delimit code blocks.
+In this example
+    - A python code delimiter would be `# --`
+    - A javascript code delimiter would be `// --`
+    - etc.

 # Installation